 Another factor investors have always looked for is an air-tight business plan.
 They want assurance that there is a marketable problem that the product solves.
 Investors also want to see financial reports and revenue growth projections backed up by market analysis.

-Read more: Top Database Security Solutions for 2022
+Read more: Top Database Security Solutions

 Regulatory compliance, such as HIPAA, GDPR, and CCPA, is essential for organizations collecting and protecting user information, including virtually all enterprise-level companies.
 Investors will be looking for startups that can ensure customers will maintain compliance.

 Remote work is and will continue to be, for the foreseeable future, a top-of-mind factor for venture capitalists.
 Even with vaccines, a largely remote workforce is likely here to stay.

 Startups that can immediately impact the remote worker ecosystem will garner much attention.
 Specifically, startups with SaaS (software-as-a-service), those that provide automation, and products that include endpoint protection will fall into this category.